 Systemic Poison Ivy Treatment

 Going immediately to the doctor after having the first outbreak can definitely keep the situation from worsening.
 The doctor will most likely prescribe steroid injections and other medications for systemic poison ivy treatment.
 It will start with a high dose of steroids and gradually tapers off over the course of a few weeks.
 The steroids suppress the immune system to keep urushiol from spreading around the body and to deal with the systemic inflammation.
 Steroids, however, won’t work as a preventative measure because they make the body incredibly susceptible to infection.
 Antihistamines and over-the-counter medications may also be taken to ease breathing, itch and relieve discomfort.
-The rashes should not be scratched, and the blisters shouldn’t be popped, as this can lead to an infection and leave scars.
+The rashes should not be scratched, and poison ivy blisters shouldn’t be popped, as this can lead to an infection and leave scars.
 Calamine lotion can be applied topically for temporary relief of itching and loose clothing should be worn to prevent discomfort.

 For children with systemic poison ivy, fingernails should be trimmed, and their hands should be kept clean to prevent infection because they usually cannot resist from scratching the lesions.
 Use cold or lukewarm water for oatmeal baths as they can reduce itching.
 In acute cases, adults and children may be required to be hospitalized.